NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 The long value given is sent as a sequence of four bytes to the channel.
-Negative values can be put and these will be returned correctly by `GET\_LONG <KeywordsG.clean.html#get-long>`__ unless any errors occur.
+Negative values can be put and these will be returned correctly by :ref:`get-long` unless any errors occur.

 **EXAMPLE**